Liner looks to revive tradition as new Greenwood coach

+You know you’re invested in your job when you have a dream about it.

+You’ll wake up in a cold sweat wondering whether that extra task was completed, or whether you responded to that email.

-A few weeks before full-contact practices started for public schools, Greenwood coach Chris Liner had a flashback in his sleep.
-It was a memory that holds more significance this fall, as he approaches his first season as Greenwood's coach.
+One night, a few weeks before full-contact practices started for public schools, Greenwood coach Chris Liner had a flashback.
+It was a memory held close to Liner’s memory of his hometown and its football team, and this fall he approaches his first season as that team’s coach.

-In the dream, a teenage Liner hung out in the BILO parking lot with teammates Larry Ryans and Ernest Dye.
-Ryans and Dye eventually played in the NFL, but at present they were high school kids looking to complete a preseason fundraiser by selling stickers that said, "Greenwood: A Football Tradition."
+In his dream, a teenage Liner hung out in the BI-LO parking lot with teammates Larry Ryans and Ernest Dye.
+Ryans and Dye eventually played in the NFL, but at present, they were high school kids looking to complete a preseason fundraiser by selling stickers emblazoned with the words, “Greenwood: A Football Tradition.”

 “Those things sold like hot cakes,” Liner said, adding that he remembered selling the sticker to his best friend’s father for $20, which “felt like a fortune at that age.”

 Liner, hired nine months ago, takes pride in the winning history of Greenwood football.
 It started in 1943 with Princeton native J.W.
-"Pinky" Babb and his 336-81-23 record in 39 seasons.
+“Pinky” Babb and his 336-81-23 record in 39 seasons.
 Willis Burkett had a 107-51 record at the helm after Babb retired.
 The Eagles continued with Shell Dula, who won three state titles and sent countless players to college and professional careers.
-Liner played and coached under Dula.
+Liner played under Burkett and coached under Dula to start his career.
 Gene Cathcart brought the team its most recent success, going 58-12 from 2009 to 2014.

 Since 1943, the school has had only seven coaches.
 Liner is the first alum to coach the team.